xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

 Now, we can call **OnPropertyChanged();** whenever a property updates.
-Let's create our first bindable property now.
+Let's create our first property now.

 #### IsBusy
-In the class, we will want to create a backing field and auto-properties for getting and setting a boolean.
-This will be useful for letting our view know that our view model is busy, and to make sure we aren't performing duplicate operations at the same time (like allowing the user to refresh the data multiple times).
+We will create a backing field and accessors for a boolean property.
+This will let our view know that our view model is busy so we don't perform duplicate operations (like allowing the user to refresh the data multiple times).

 First, create the backing field: